huangzonghao/EvolutionaryGenerator/Readme.md

     * Note when inspecting these two files, use a non-blocking editor/viewer.
 If the trainer find it unable to update any of the files, the training would stop.

+### Data Recording Format
+* For each genome/phen, the system would record its fitness, descriptor and grid ID.
+    The descriptor is a vector with all of its elements in [0, 1].
+And the grid ID is the index of cell that the genome is assigned to, which makes it non-negative.
+    And the follow information are encoded into descriptor and grid ID with negative values
+    * 1) Descriptor be -2: The genome is invalid and cannot be developed into a phen.
+    * 1) Descriptor be -3: The genome is valid, but the developed robot is self-colliding.
+    * 1) Grid ID be -1: The genome is valid, developed robot has been evaluated, but was not added into the archive due to fitness competition.

 ## Result Analyzer
 The Matlab tool that helps user deal with the training results.